Don River (Ontario): History

-Humans first arrived in the Don River area approximately 12,500 years BP, most likely as nomadic hunters.
+Humans are believed to have first arrived in the Don River area approximately 12,500 years BP, most likely as nomadic hunters.
 While there is little archaeological evidence in the Don valley itself, regional finds in the Great Lakes St. Lawrence area have revealed that permanent settlements started to occur about 6000 BP.
 The most significant recorded find is known as the "Withrow Site".
 It was discovered in 1886 during road building just east of Riverdale Park.
 It contained human remains and other artifacts dating back to about 5000 years BP.

 Wendat longhouse villages were developed along the river starting in the 1300s when corn became a staple food.
 In the 1700s, the Mississaugas moved into the region, seeing the Haudenosaunee withdraw south of Lake Ontario.
+The French were the first Europeans to visit the region, trading at posts in the area.
+In the 1760s, the French were displaced by the British after the fall of Quebec.

 The British and the Mississaugas concluded the problematic Toronto Purchase treaty in 1787.
 Believing the purchase to be a rental of the area, and not the release of their rights to the land, the Mississaugas surrendered most of the land that would become York, and then Toronto, and York County to the British.
 After a land claims process, the surrender of aboriginal title to the Toronto Purchase lands was eventually concluded in 2010 for financial considerations.

 After the founding of York in 1793, several mills were constructed along the lower Don.
 One of the first was at Todmorden Mills.
 These mills initially turned out lumber, flour and paper products.
 By the 1850s, there were more than 50 mills along the Don and its tributaries.
 The Lower Don was becoming an industrial setting.
 Petroleum storage facilities, poultry and pork processing plants were constructed along the banks of the Don.
 In 1879, the Don Valley Brick Works opened.
 Polluted effluent from these factories and the growing city nearby was turning the Don and its marshy mouth into a polluted hazard.

 There were two prominent hills that were north of Bloor.
-Sugar Loaf Hill at Bloor Street was a conical hill removed during the construction of the Prince Edward Viaduct (commonly referred to as the Bloor Viaduct).
-Tumper's Hill, near Don Mills Road, was flattened in the 1960s during the construction of the Don Valley Parkway.
+"Sugar Loaf Hill" at Bloor Street was a conical hill removed during the construction of the Prince Edward Viaduct (commonly referred to as the Bloor Viaduct).
+"Tumper's Hill", near Don Mills Road, was flattened in the 1960s during the construction of the Don Valley Parkway.